yoba0619/Project-1-Investigate-a-dataset/README.md

 * 2. Companies of all sizes are using popular newer frameworks with large support and community engagement
 * 3. Developers seem to like their assessment to be provided by their higher ups rather than other metrics

 So with all these findings what could we conclude?
-I'm not sure but a smaller company (<500 Employees) that uses a framework that's built on Node.JS and leverages Typescript might be a good place to work in, maybe Nest.JS or ExpressJS are good choices
+I'm not sure but a smaller company (<500 Employees) that uses a framework that's built on Node.JS and leverages Typescript might be a good place to work in, maybe Nest.JS or ExpressJS are good choices.